 You have heard of Alcoholics Anonymous (AA), but do you know what is Narcotics Anonymous?
 For those who are fighting a life-or-death struggle with addiction, getting the answer to the question of what is Narcotics Anonymous might actually help them to start and sustain a successful recovery.
-Learning what is Narcotics Anonymous might just be the best thing you ever did.
+Finding 12 step addiction treatment like NA might just be the best thing you ever did.

 A Brief Introduction to Narcotics Anonymous

 Narcotics Anonymous is a non-profit fellowship of people for whom drugs pose a significant problem.
-It uses the 12-step program introduced by AA as a framework.
-Meetings are designed for members to help each other to stay clean.
+It uses the 12-step program introduced by Alcoholics Anonymous as a framework.
+Meetings are designed for members to help each other stay clean.
 Membership is free, and the organization steers clear of politics, science, and medicine.
 The philosophy includes the following:

 - Uses the AA 12 steps and 12 traditions